 Osteopathic Manipulative Medicine (OMM)

 Beyond their basic and clinical medical training, Osteopathic physicians (DO) receive training in Osteopathic Manipulative Medicine (OMM).
 That is, in addition to their basic science and clinical training, DOs are additionally able to use their hands to diagnose and treat injury and illness and encourage the body's natural tendency toward good health.
 OMM enables physicians to treat their patients with the appropriate combination of medical procedures, medication, AND manipulation.
 This form of treatment can often result in immediate relief and/or increased speed of healing.
-Visit the American Osteopathic Association to read how DOs have made a significant difference in the lives of patients who thought they had run out of options.

 Interested in learning more?
 Two students of Osteopathic Medicine wrote A Brief Guide to Osteopathic Medicine that provides an easily understood summary of the history, philosophy, different techniques involved in OMM, and the many opportunities available for osteopathic medical students and graduates.